-The source system must either activate the direct data communication path or inform the communication network of the identity of the desired destination syste m.

-☐ The source system must ascertain that the destination system is prepared to receive data.

-☐ The file transfer application on the source system must ascertain that the file management program on the destination system is prepared to accept and store the file for this particular user.

-If the file formats used on the two systems are different, one or the other system must perform a format translation function.
+Typical task to be performed are as rollows The source system must either activate the direct data communication path or inform the communication network of the identity of the desired destination system n.
+T he source system must ascertain that the destination system is prepared to receive data. he file transfer application on the source system must ascertain that the file anagement program on the destination system is prepared to accept and store the file for t his particular user. $\hfill \square$ If the file formats used on the two systems are different, one or the other system must per form a format translation function.